Medical Interpreter – Spanish/English

 WORKFORCE DEVELOPMENT SCHOLARSHIPS

-Additionally, the NCWorks Career Center may be able to assist thru the Workforce Innovation and Opportunity Act (WIOA) program.
-For more information call NCWorks Greensboro: 336-297-9444 or NCWorks High Point: 336-882-4141.
+Additionally, the NCWorks Career Center may be able to assist through the Workforce Innovation and Opportunity Act (WIOA) program.
+For more information, call NCWorks Greensboro at 336-297-9444 or NCWorks High Point at 336-882-4141.

 No textbook required for class 1 of 3